mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 UDS Packet
 ==========
 UDS packet might also be called Network Protocol Data Unit (N_PDU).
-It is created during segmentation of a diagnostic message.
-Each diagnostic message consists of at least one N_PDU.
-There are some packets (N_PDUs) which does not carry any diagnostic message data as they are used to manage the flow of other packets (N_PDUs).
+The packets are created during :ref:`segmentation <knowledge-base-segmentation>` of a :ref:`diagnostic message <knowledge-base-diagnostic-message>`.
+Each :ref:`diagnostic message <knowledge-base-diagnostic-message>` consists of at least one UDS Packet (N_PDU).
+There are some packets which does not carry any diagnostic message data as they are used to manage the flow of other packets.

-UDS packet (N_PDU) consists of following fields:
+UDS packet consists of following fields:
  - `Network Address Information`_ (N_AI) - packet addressing
  - `Network Protocol Control Information`_ (N_PCI) - packet type
  - `Network Data Field`_ (N_Data) - packet date